Ex-Google engineer charged in Uber self-driving theft case

 The FBI depicted its pursuit of the complex case as a sign of its commitment to protecting technology considered vital to the economy’s growth.
 “Silicon Valley is not the Wild West,” said John Bennett, the FBI agent in charge of the investigation.

+Levandowski, 39, turned himself in and was released later in the day on a $2 million bond.
+Prosecutors agreed to the release, even while characterizing him as a flight risk because of his wealth and dual citizenship in the U.S. and France.
+Levandowski, though, had already surrendered both passports to the FBI and will be required, at least initially, to wear an ankle bracelet with GPS tracking.
+He is also banned from airports while release details are worked out.

-Levandowski was accused of stealing years of top-secret information, which prosecutors likened to the crown jewels of the Waymo spinoff.
+The indictment accuses Levandowski of stealing years of top-secret information, which prosecutors likened to the crown jewels of the Waymo spinoff.
 That included breakthroughs in lidar, a key piece of technology that enables self-driving cars to detect what’s around them.

 During the Waymo trial, Kalanick conceded that Uber needed to develop self-driving cars if it hoped to maintain its early position as the world’s largest ride-hailing service.
 But he denied that he ever resorted to stealing technology from Google, whom he believed was an ally until he began to suspect the company intended to launch its own ride-hailing service consisting entirely of its robotic vehicles.